wang-h/pynmt/README.md

-Pytorch-based Neural Machine Translation System
+Neural Machine Translation System based on Pytorch
 ==========
-The reason that why I create this project is simple.
-State-of-the-art NMT systems are too much complex and hard to understand by the beginners.
+State-of-the-art NMT systems are difficult to understand.

-Personally, I like [Opennmt-py](https://github.com/OpenNMT/OpenNMT-py), and respect their contributions.
-However, even I am very familiar with Pytorch, I spend more than one month to understand all details:
-- data pre-processing pipelines
-- Encoder-Decoder architecture
-- beam-search in NMT
-- checkpoint resembling
-- why encoder-decoder model does not need word2vec.

-Sometimes, we are only interested in the architecture of model construction, neither implementation details nor parameter tuning tricks.
+For beginners, I recommend this project, which is a simplified version of [Opennmt-py](https://github.com/OpenNMT/OpenNMT-py).

-Implemented by Pytorch 0.4, though some modules references to OpenNMT-py, most parts (80%) are written by myself.
+I Implemented with Pytorch 0.4, though some modules references to OpenNMT-py, most of the code (80%) is written by myself.
-I also pasted the scripts for WMT 2018, you can start with them to build your own NMT system and evaluate your systems.
+I also post some scripts.
+With these scripts, you can even build your own NMT systems and evaluate them on WMT 2018 datasets.

 REQUIREMENTS